 Contact Anthony Szpilka: firstname.lastname@example.org

 Dr. Weight earned his Ph.D. from the University of Wyoming in Mathematical Geology.
-He is a practicing hydrogeologist, a registered Professional Engineer in Montana and Idaho, and a licensed Monitoring Well Constructor.
+He is a practicing hydrogeologist, a registered Professional Engineer in Montana, and President of his own Consulting Company.
 Dr Weight leads the Environmental Engineering track of Carroll's Civil Engineering department and has been the Carroll EWB Chapter faculty mentor for the Guatemala Project since 2009.

-He has over 15 peer-reviewed articles and is most recently recognized for his newly released Hydrogeology Field Manual (2nd edition) published by McGraw-Hill.
+He has 20 peer-reviewed articles and is most recently recognized for his newly released Hydrogeology Field Manual (2nd edition) published by McGraw-Hill.
 He teaches courses in Energy and Environment, Hydrology, Hydrogeology, Water Quality, Public Health & Environment, Field Methods, and Groundwater Modeling.
-He has also taught over 60 professional short courses, including some in international settings.
+He has also taught over 60 professional short courses, including some in Indonesia, Peru, and Mexico.